-Communication to the HD camera could have been achieved through a custom library that runs in the user space of the Linux operating system called VideoforLinux2.
+Communication to the HD camera will be achieved through a custom library that runs in the user space of the Linux operating system called VideoforLinux2.
 This is software accelerated so the image will need to be buffered and then rendered for each image.
-We would have been able to control the access that camera has and may only need to take images every few seconds or we may sample from a video feed.
+We will be able to control the access that camera has and may only need to take images every few seconds or we may sample from a video feed.